Need Assistance? 01384 442752 (UK)

 Given the divergent and occasionally complementary explanations of why people use substances and become addicted to them it is apparent that there is no satisfactory approach which describes all cases.
 Therefore, any attempt at understanding a person's substance use behaviour must be an integrated one.
 There are biological, psychological and social influences on whether a person uses substances and also the consequences of use.
 Responses may lead to tolerance, reinforcement and generalisation of substance use to a variety of internal and external cues.
 Often individuals with substance use disorders associate with others who are similarly inclined and avoid those who may not condone their behaviour.

-Taking a qualification in abnormal psychology shows your passion and commitment to understand and support people who are experiencing mental health problems.
+Taking this qualification shows your passion and commitment to understand and support people who are experiencing mental health problems.

 Courses can be started anytime from anywhere in the world!